yamagen/leaf/README.md

 ## Description

-This program reads a file and calculates the number of stems and leaves in the file.
+This program reads a file, calculates stems and leaves, and prints a stem-and-leaf display to show the data distribution.
+It now supports negative values, enabling analysis of datasets with a broader range of values.

 ## Data File